Cyber1551/System-Resource-Monitor/README.md

 ## Architecture

-The app is a single window composed of feature views that each bind to their own ViewModel.
-A `ShellViewModel` aggregates the feature ViewModels, owns the sampling loop, and is the only `DataContext` `MainWindow` ever sees.
+The app is a single window composed of feature views that each bind to their own ViewModel.<br />
+A `ShellViewModel` aggregates the feature ViewModels (Process List, CPU %, Memory %, etc), owns the sampling loop, and is the only `DataContext` `MainWindow` ever sees.

 Each one-second tick crosses a thread boundary: sampling runs on the thread pool, results are applied to the bound ViewModels on the UI thread, and XAML data binding takes care of the redraw.